Becoming Dr. Yang

 “He’s always been the academic achiever,” Yang said.
 “I tried.
 It didn’t work.”

 Now Yang, 46, can call himself “doctor” if he chooses.
-Earlier this year, Cal State East Bay bestowed an honorary doctorate on Yang, adding to a long list of accolades for its distinguished alumnus.
+At the most recent commencement, Cal State East Bay bestowed an honorary doctorate on Yang, adding to a long list of accolades for its distinguished alumnus.

 Yang has already won a MacArthur “genius” grant, was named the Library of Congress’ fifth National Ambassador for Young People’s Literature, and has twice been a National Book Award finalist.
 His landmark graphic novel “American Born Chinese” won the Printz and Eisner awards and was named to NPR’s Top 100 Best Comics and Graphic Novels list